-The Company monitors capital adequacy as part of its continual capital management activities and currently exceeds the Company's risk based benchmark for meeting capital adequacy.
-In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA") which demonstrates that the Company forecasts adequate capital cover through the business plan period and has identified options to reduce risk if necessary.
+The Company monitors capital adequacy as part of its continual capital management activities and at year end exceeds the Company's risk based benchmark for meeting capital adequacy.
+The Company received €700k in additional capital from its parent company during 2023 in order to ensure solvency and support business development.

+In addition, the Company has completed an Own Risk Solvency Assessment ("ORSA") which demonstrates that the Company forecasts adequate capital cover through the business plan period and has identified options to manage solvency if necessary.
 The greatest risk exposure is within underwriting risk.
 There is further information in the SFCR on how the Company manages these risks, and how the risks are mitigated against.